coryselzer/Project-3/README.md

 Group project with Cory Selzer, Joel Johnson, Luis Pineda, Ehsan Aref Adib, and Brannan Geshwind
 -----------------------------------------------------------------------------------------------

-## NYC Collision Data Interactive Map Proposal
+## NYC Collision Analysis with Interactive Dashboard

 ### Overview
 This project aims to create an interactive dashboard to visualize and analyze New York City collision data.
 The project will offer different views for a comprehensive exploration of the data.
 We used a dataset from Kaggle to power this project.